CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/DestinyPoints.md

 In general, Player Characters are given "Destiny Resistance" by default, though this is up to the narrator.

+### Destiny Chosen

+"Destiny is not a matter of chance; it's a matter of choice.
+And there is always a choice...'"

+Destiny has chosen this character to do great things.
+Can gain and spend Destiny Points.

 ### Destiny Resistance

 “Every villain is a hero of his own story.”

-Some have wills strong enough to resist the pull of destiny.
-Destiny points cannot be spent after a roll against this character.
+This character can resist the pull of other's Destiny.
+Post Roll Destiny Points cannot be spent to contest this character.

 ## Destiny Immunity

 “Our Destiny is not written for us, but by us.”

-Some have wills so strong they are immune to the pull of destiny.
-Destiny points cannot be spent against this character.
+This character is immune to pull of other's Destiny.
+Destiny points cannot be spent to contest this character.